CodeRunner5235/Opencore-Steam-Deck/README.md

 **Tools and Resources**

 Just drag the tools and the resources folders to the trash.
-Yes im serious, we dont need them right now, just get rid of them.
+Yes I'm serious.
+We dont need them right now and they can make things much more confusing in the boot menu.
+Just get rid of them.

 **Kexts**